exakat/exakat/docs/Rules.rst

    ?>

-Most of the time, `'switch() <http://php.net/manual/en/control-structures.switch.php>`_ do need a default case, so as to catch the odd situation where the 'value is not what it was expected'.
+Most of the time, `switch() <http://php.net/manual/en/control-structures.switch.php>`_ do need a default case, so as to catch the odd situation where the 'value is not what it was expected'.
 This is a good place to catch unexpected values, to set a default behavior.

 +-------------+-------------------------------------------------------------------------------------------------------------------+
 | Short name  | Structures/SwitchWithoutDefault                                                                                   |